GoogleChrome/chromium-dashboard/developer-documentation.md

    - We pass backend variables to js like this: `const variableInJs = {{variable_in_template|safe}}`.
 1. All Lit components are in `/client-src/elements`.
 1. All JavaScript files are in `/client-src/js-src/` and processed by gulp, then output to `/static/js/` and get included in templates.
-1. All CSS files are in `/client-src/sass/` and processed by gulp, then output to `/static/css/` and get included in templates.
+2. All `*-css.js` files used in client-side components are in `/client-src/sass/`.
+The remaining css files still being included in templates are in `/static/css/`.

 ### Adding an icon